U.S. military in Jordan, eyes on Syria chemical weapons

 Panetta said those issues included monitoring chemical weapons sites "to determine how best to respond to any concerns in that area."

-A second U.S. official, speaking on condition of anonymity, said the small team of planners was not engaged in covert operations and had been housed at the King Abdullah II Special Operations Training Center, north of the capital, Amman, since the early summer.
+A U.S. official, speaking on condition of anonymity, said the small team of planners were not engaged in covert operations and have been housed at the King Abdullah II Special Operations Training Centre, north of the capital of Amman, since the early summer.

 While the United States has not intervened militarily in Syria, President Barack Obama has warned Syrian President Bashar al-Assad that any attempt to deploy or use chemical or biological weapons would cross a "red line" that could provoke U.S. action.

-The U.S. military planners in Jordan are not focused solely on chemical weapons.
+The U.S. military planners in Jordan, however, were not solely focused on chemical weapons.

 "We've also been working with them to develop their own military operational capabilities in the event of any contingency there," Panetta said.